 RWBY is an easy show to criticize.
 It has a lot of issues that were never really solved, and frustratingly hinted at a lot of potential it never fully lived up to.
 There are tons of pieces out there that tear the show apart, and most of them have a point.
 Even this post could be taken as one, but that’s not really what I’m going for.
 In a roundabout way, I’m actually trying to come to its defence.

 Here’s the kicker: how much the problems of the show affect your enjoyment of it is going to be highly variable and subjective.
-There are issues with the show that really bothered me, but not until I actually sat down after a watch section and pondered it for a while.
+There are issues with the show that really bothered me, but not until I actually sat down after a watch session and pondered it for a while.
 By the same token, I saw problems others didn’t, and they saw ones that passed over my head.
 Watching the whole series in the span of a few months is different than waiting for every episode, and that coloured my perception of it, too.

 If there’s any real thesis to this overly long, rambling mess of a post, it’s that a show- or any piece of media, really- doesn’t need to be perfect for you to be a fan of it.
 And it doesn’t need to stand up to scrutinous critique to be enjoyable in the moment.
 It’s okay to like a thing and acknowledge that it’s flawed or even outright bad, yet for one reason or another you love it to bits anyway.